+The "Earl of Hardwick" arrived after a prosperous voyage, with passengers and stock all in sound health; the only casualty on board had been one of the hounds.
 In a few days all started from Colombo for Newera Ellia.
-The only trouble was, How to get the cow up?
-She was a beautiful beast, a thorough-bred "short horn," and she weighed about thirteen hundredweight.
-She was so fat that a march of one hundred and fifteen miles in a tropical climate was impossible.
+The only trouble was, how to get the cow up?
+She was a beautiful beast, a thorough-bred "short horn" and she weighed about 13 cwt.
+She was so fat that a march of 115 miles in a tropical climate was impossible.
 Accordingly a van was arranged for her, which the maker assured me would carry an elephant.
-But no sooner had the cow entered it than the whole thing came down with a crash, and the cow made her exit through the bottom.
-She was therefore obliged to start on foot in company with the bull, sheep, horse and hounds, orders being given that ten miles a day, divided between morning and evening, should be the maximum march during the journey.
+But no sooner had the cow entered it than the whole thing came down with a crash, and the cow made her exit through the She was therefore obliged to start on bottom. foot in company with the bull, sheep, horse, and hounds, orders being given that ten miles a day, divided between morning and evening, was to be the maximum march during the journey.